 Recently if you suffered an injury to your hip, knee, leg, or ankle, the damage might affect the pressure you exert on your feet.
 In addition, the injury can affect the way you walk.
 Our chiropractors can help you improve your walking.

 If you don’t have much information about orthotics, it helps if you visit your primary healthcare provider or physiotherapy near you.
 They can help you realize if orthotics can help you and refer you to a podiatrist if required.
 Please do not ignore the referral, thinking foot pain is inconsequential and will disappear by itself.

 When you leave foot pain untreated, the problem can trigger long-term complications resulting in limited mobility besides compromising your well-being.
 Thankfully the Orthotics doctor provides prompt interventions to deal with such issues and others.

 What Can You Expect When Seeking Orthotics?

 Getting evaluated for foot dysfunction requires a comprehensive assessment from orthotics specialists.
 When you seek help from orthotics in Ottawa, expect an examination of your feet and an evaluation of the way you walk because it is an essential part of providing an orthotic prescription.
 Expect the specialists to conduct a gait analysis demonstrating the force pattern of your walking gait cycle.
-Impressions and casts of your feet are taken for their orthotic producers, who customize a high-quality orthosis specifically for you.
-Leave the condition untreated, and you may suffer from various foot dysfunctions you must look to prevent if you intend to eliminate pain and discomfort and retain your mobility to function as best possible.
+3D digital scans of your feet are taken for our orthotic producers, who customize a high-quality orthosis specifically for you.